Top 5 Most IMG Friendly Specialties 2019 Match

 Compared to the 2017 NRMP Match, there were some surprises in the 2018 NRMP Match.
 Some surprises include:

-- The Top 5 Most IMG Friendly specialties did not change this year and remained the same as they were last residency season
+- However, these are the same 5 Most IMG Friendly specialties and did not change this year, remaining the same as they were last residency season

 Other IMG Factors

 Beyond statistics, there are other factors IMG residency candidates should consider when choosing medical specialties such as: